Get ready for two weeks of being, moving, and healing to inspire yourself & everyone around you!

 Helping people feel great helps yourself and the world.

 Tara studied classical dance with ABT Principal Rory Foster, and choreography with Paul Taylor original member and world renowned master Eileen Cropley.
+She is married to Strala co-founder Mike Taylor.

 Sam Berlind is a shiatsu teacher and practitioner living in NYC.
 While studying Comparative Religion and Philosophy at the University of Edinburgh in 1981, he began to practice Iyengar yoga, and continued to practice and teach yoga after moving to NYC.